allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/openai.md

    ![AiHubMix](./asset/aihubmix2.png)

-4. In pot, set the custom domain to `orisound.cn` or `aihubmix.com`
+4. In Saladict, set the custom domain to `orisound.cn` or `aihubmix.com`
 5. Enter the created token key in settings and save

    ![AiHubMix](./asset/aihubmix3.png)